Pixel Service Integration Guide

 1.2 Identify the user1.2 Identify the user への直接リンク

-Rokt requires a consistent user identifier across all pixel calls in a session to stitch together funnel events.
+Rokt requires a consistent user identifier across all pixel calls to stitch together funnel events.
 Without one, each page view is treated as a separate anonymous user, making it impossible to track funnel progression or build retargeting audiences for users who showed high intent but did not convert.

 Pass user identities using comma-separated ui_t (identity type keys) and ui_v (identity type values) parameters.